-The concept of libido was based upon the recognition of the existence of that data stream.
+The concept of libido was based upon the recognition of the existence of the phenomena associated with that data stream.
 The early psychologists, however, (and naturally enough) described it as psychic energy, and that mistake was enough to allow lesser intellects, to their great satisfaction, subsequently to completely debunk the early psychodynamic theories as being wholly without foundation.
 From that departure from joined-up thinking, going forward, any meaningful study of motivation based upon the reality of its unambiguously dynamic nature was rendered impossible.

 the conflict of childhood and parenthood (in me)

 I find it’s sometimes the simplicity of a concept that makes it difficult to grasp and, in some cases, it is also the evident simplicity that causes us to overlook its importance.
 This model proposes that:

 - synthesis of the time-urgency data stream lies at the core of the cognitive-neurological mechanism of motivation